codingMustache/codingMustache/README.md

 ## Joke of the Day

-Why did the fireman wear red, white, and blue suspenders?
-To hold his pants up.
+I ate a clock yesterday.
+It was so time consuming.

 ## Daily Trivia

-Who invented the &quot;Spanning Tree Protocol&quot;?
+What is the name of Layer 7 of the OSI model?
- 1. Vint Cerf
+ 1. Application
- 2. Paul Vixie
+ 2. Present
- 3. Michael Roberts
+ 3. Network
- 4. Radia Perlman
+ 4. Session

 <details>
   <summary>Answer</summary>
-  Radia Perlman
+  Application
 </details>